insure logo

 What to do if your home insurance company drops you

 As a homeowner, it can come as a surprise to discover that your insurance company has decided to part ways with you.
-Home insurance companies can drop policies for reasons that run the gamut from changing business strategy to increasing risks in your area.
+There are a few steps to take when you get a cancellation or nonrenewal notice.

 Can an insurance company drop your homeowners insurance policy after a claim?

-If you have filed a claim and were dropped during the claims process, you can speak with your agent to get more details on the reason and then contact your state insurance department to file a dispute, if needed.
+If you have filed a claim and were dropped during the claims process or immediately afterward, speak with your agent to ask about the reason.
+If you feel it was in retaliation, contact your state insurance department to file a dispute, if needed.

 How to get homeowners insurance after being dropped

-Luckily, there is a final option.
-If you struggle to find a quote that suits your needs, then it is time to turn to your state’s fair access to insurance requirements (FAIR) plan.
+There is a final option.
+If you can’t find a company that will insure your home, your state’s fair access to insurance requirements (FAIR) plan can help.
+Most, but not all, have a FAIR plan.

 Frequently asked questions